magic-script/magic-script-components/docs/Installation.md

 npm install -g magic-script-cli
 ```

-2. Create new MagicScript application:
+2. Create a new MagicScript application:

 ```bash
 magic-script init
 ```

 - Follow the steps.
-- Choose "Components" when application type is requested.
+- Choose "Components" when the application type is requested.

 3. Install the required `npm` packages from the app folder: